 The early My Little Pony: Friendship is Magic episodes were enjoyable for what they are, but as bronies became an inescapable phenomenon the creators of the show quickly joined in on the fun.
 Staff interactions with the fandom became regular online and at events, and soon references intended for the older fans made their way into the show itself.
 The quality of the show and the attention it received by early fans was already a powerful force, but it became evermore potent once the show started to recognize bronies.

 Not even the internet could contain the excitement and passion of the bronies.
-Fandom organizers created the first brony convention in 2011 with the first big convention to see thousands of attendees taking place the very next year in 2012.
+Fandom organizers created the first brony convention in 2011 with the first big convention to see thousands of attendees taking place the next year in 2012.
 This convention was aptly named "BronyCon" and as years went by their annual attendance grew from a couple hundred fans to over ten-thousand.
 Not only that, but other brony conventions unrelated to BronyCon also took place all around the world.
 Ponies reached every continent, and even the international space station.

 Many long-time fans remember this period of time as the height of bronydom, as it felt like everyone was taking part in the pony party in some way.
 Musicians created iconic remixes, popular YouTubers made references, people's profile pictures became ponies, and everywhere you looked on the internet there was a pony to be found.
-However, this "meme status" of the show was only the beginning as fans settled in for the long haul.

 A tightly-knit community [2016 - 2018]

-The end of an era, beginning of another [2019 - early 2022]
+The end of an era & a worldwide pandemic [2019 - 2021]

-In August of 2019, a trailer for the final season of My Little Pony: Friendship is Magic released the very same day as the final BronyCon.
-In stark contrast to the show ending, this BronyCon event was the largest brony gathering ever with more than ten thousand attendees and nearly $100,000 raised for charity.
-Soon after, the emotional final episode of Friendship is Magic aired in the US October 12th 2019; just two days after an impressive nine year anniversary.
+In August of 2019, a trailer for the final season of My Little Pony: Friendship is Magic released on the very same day as the final BronyCon.
+In stark contrast to the show ending, this BronyCon event was the largest brony gathering ever with more than ten thousand attendees and $100,000 raised for charity.
+Soon after, the emotional final episode of Friendship is Magic aired in the US October 12th 2019 just two days after an impressive nine year anniversary.

-Despite everything being against bronies at this time with the show ending, the final BronyCon, and a worldwide pandemic cancelling most events for a year and a half; fans continued to make creative works and discuss the show on a daily basis just as they always have since the beginning.
+Despite the challenges faced by bronydom at this time, such as the final BronyCon and a worldwide pandemic cancelling most events for a year and a half, bronies continued to create content, share their passion, and celebrate the series just as they had since the beginning.
 Virtual pony events and meetups erupted online in greater numbers than previously seen due to the pandemic.
 Interactive experiences like PonyTown provided a place for bronies to meet and enjoy virtual concerts together.
-Multiple convention organizers provided virtual panels and digital vendor halls throughout the year.
+Convention organizers pivoted from in-person conventions to online panels and digital vendor halls.
 Since bronies were already a predominantly internet-based community, pony activity only continued to increase as more and more people found themselves quarantining at home.
-A whole new group of bronies who had previously never been to a pony convention were experiencing a small slice of it for the first time, which no doubt led to even more excitement as physical pony cons planned their grand re-openings as the pandemic began to lift.
+A whole new group of bronies, many who had previously never been to a pony convention, were experiencing a small slice of it for the first time.
+This led to even more excitement as physical pony cons planned their grand re-openings as the pandemic restrictions began to lift.
+Everfree Northwest celebrates its 10 year anniversary during their 2022 event in the wake of BronyCon's conclusion.
+HarmonyCon as well as other younger pony conventions see a steady rise in attendance.

-It's never too late to join the herd!
+It's never too late to join the herd! /)

 What's the show about anyway?